-EPA conducted a Remedial Investigation and Feasibility Study (RI/FS) between 2006 and 2009.
-Site soil, both under and east of the former dry cleaners, remains contaminated with PCE and its breakdown compounds.
-Shallow groundwater is also contaminated, though contamination extends east into the undeveloped area between the former dry cleaners and the townhome development.
-Deep groundwater contamination extends approximately one-quarter mile southeast of the former dry cleaner.
-EPA also conducted indoor air sampling, which revealed PCE and its breakdown compounds in a number of single family homes and townhomes.
+EPA conducted a Remedial Investigation and Feasibility Study (RI/FS) at the Copley site between 2006 and 2009.
+Results show that site soil, both under and east of the former dry cleaners, is contaminated with PCE and its breakdown compounds.
+Shallow groundwater is also contaminated, though contamination extends east into an undeveloped area between the former dry cleaners and a townhome development.
+Deep groundwater contamination extends approximately one-quarter mile southeast of the former dry cleaners.
+EPA also conducted indoor air sampling in nearby residences, which revealed PCE and its breakdown compounds in a number of single family homes and townhomes.

-In October 2009, EPA issued a Record of Decision that outlined EPA's final decision for addressing the contamination and risks at the site due to soils and shallow groundwater.
-The remedy includes a combination of connecting affected residences to public water, installing vapor intrusion mitigation systems in affected residences, and soil and shallow groundwater treatment.
+In October 2009, EPA issued a Record of Decision (ROD) that outlined the cleanup remedy to address contamination in the soil and shallow groundwater.
+The remedy includes a combination of connecting affected residences to the Akron public water supply, installing vapor intrusion mitigation systems in affected residences, and soil and shallow groundwater treatment.

-Additional investigative work for deep groundwater began in April 2011.
-EPA installed new intermediate and deep monitoring wells in February-May 2012, and will collect quarterly samples until the end of 2013.
-EPA will use that data to issue a second Record of Decision to address the intermediate and deep groundwater.
+EPA began additional investigative work in the deep groundwater aquifer in April 2011.
+EPA installed new intermediate and deep monitoring wells in February-May 2012, and will collect quarterly samples until January 2015.
+EPA will then use that data to evaluate site conditions with respect to contamination in the intermediate and deep groundwater aquifers.
+EPA plans to issue a proposed cleanup plan for public comment in mid-June 2015 and then a ROD to select a cleanup approach for the intermediate and deep groundwater aquifers in August 2015.

 EPA held a public meeting on its proposed cleanup plan on July 22, 2009, and received numerous comments on the Proposed Plan.